-(Millions of yen)
+(ministrations of juin)

-2017 2018
+2018 2019

-Profit before income tax 20 5
+Profit before income tax 5 (2)

 (7) Market price fluctuation risk

 The Group has shares and debt securities, and is exposed to market price fluctuation risk.
 The Group assesses fair value, financial conditions of issuers (business partner companies) and others regularly.
 Shares are managed through ongoing review of the holding status.